runekaagaard/snowscript/README.rst

 About
 +++++

 Snowscript is a language that compiles to PHP.
-It has its own syntax inspired by Python, Lua, Ruby, Coffescript, Go and Scala that strives to be DRY, clean and easy to read as well as write.
+Its syntax is inspired by Python, Lua, Ruby, Coffescript, Go and Scala that strives to be DRY, clean and easy to read as well as write.